Karan-Verma1/Karan-Verma1/README.md

 # 💫 About Me:
-I'm currently learning python Flask<br>I'm looking to collaborate on projects<br>Actively seeking Software Developer roles.
-Take a look at my projects!<br>Collaborator and problem-solver.
+🔭 I’m currently working on Python Flask<br>👯 I’m looking to collaborate on Projects<br>🤝 Actively seeking Software Developer roles.
+Take a look at my projects!<br>🤝 Collaborator and problem-solver.
 Looking to contribute my skills to a great team<br>

 ## 🌐 Socials: